-a.
-Withdraw the duplicate ideograph and map it to the existing standardized or working set ideograph.
+- a.
 Withdraw the now-unified ideograph and add a new source reference to the existing standardized or working set ideograph.
-This is particularly important if the existing standardized or working set ideograph to which it is unified does not yet have an assigned source reference that corresponds to the member body that submitted the now-unified ideograph.

-a.

-b.
-Submit the ideograph as a compatibility ideograph character.
-Register the now-unified ideograph in a new or existing IVD (Ideographic Variation Database)-collection as a new Ideographic Variation Sequence IVS), particularly if the existing standardized or working set ideograph to which it is unified already has an assigned source reference that corresponds to the member body that submitted the now-unified ideograph.
+This is particularly important if the existing standardized or working set ideograph to which it is unified does not yet have an assigned source reference that corresponds to the member body that submitted the now-unified ideograph. - b.
+Register the now-unified ideograph in a new or an existing IVD collection as a new IVS, particularly if the existing standardized or working set ideograph to which it is unified already has an assigned source reference that corresponds to the member body that submitted the now-unified ideograph.